Open data are data that can be used by anyone without technical or legal restrictions. The use encompasses both access and reuse.

 Open data or open research data refers to data that has been created in the course of academic work, e.g. through digitization, source research, experiments, measurements, surveys or interviews, and is offered "openly," i.e. freely accessible worldwide via the Internet.

 According to many definitions, open data is a component of open science.
 Other components include open access, open science evaluation and open science tools.
-Foster offers a clear taxonomy on open science and the following definition:
+Foster , opens an external URL in a new windowoffers a clear taxonomy on open science, opens an external URL in a new window and the following definition:

 "Open science is the practice of science in such a way that others can collaborate and contribute, where research data, lab notes and other research processes are freely available, under terms that enable reuse, redistribution and reproduction of the research and its underlying data and methods."